Enabling you to gain access to 512 million consumers across Europe and offer electronic money, including electronic wallets and prepaid cards

 5. Prior authorisation applications experience and success rate

 Firms should ensure that their consulting partner has good knowledge and experience within banking, e-money and payment services.
 They should be able to demonstrate strong knowledge and experience within this area and be comfortable with explaining the legal and regulatory framework concerning banking, payment services, and electronic money.
 Your consulting partner should be able to share a client reference or provide client testimonials for similar past successful projects.
 For example, our website provides details of our recent work as well as the names of some of our clients.

 What our clients say

 "Buckingham Capital Consulting has been a reliable and trusted partner.
 They spent time understanding our business, people and processes and worked closely with us throughout the process.
 They completed our licensing application to a high standard and in a timely and efficient manner.
-We were delighted with how smooth the entire process was from the application preparation and submission but also with the case officer.
+We were delighted with how smooth the entire process was from the application preparation and submission but also with the case officer at the FCA.
 Buckingham Capital Consulting ensured that our licence was obtained in an efficient and smooth manner.
 The value and expertise they provide became obvious early on in the process.
 We highly recommend Buckingham Capital Consulting."